PantelisTass/Stalactite-Corp/README.md

 👋 Greetings from Pantelis, Yiorgos, Riho and Spyros.

 At Stalactite, we apply mathematical models to the financial world.
-This is done by means of online paper trading to test models such as Markowitz Portfolio Theory and Geometrical Brownian Motion.
+This is done through online paper trading in virtual stock exchanges.
+We test models such as Markowitz Portfolio Theory.
 More specifically, we create virtual portfolios based on the theory and monitor their return rates.
+We are planning to expand our modelling to more asset classes including Derivatives, Forex and Cryptocurrencies.

+We would be delighted for you to have a look at our work contained herein and welcome any feedback and insights.

-- 📫 How to reach me: pade.tass@gmail.com
+📫 How to reach us: pade.tass@gmail.com, yoprotonotarios@gmail.com